What Is AI Test Generation?

 Less than manually written tests, but they are not maintenance-free.
 When the AI's understanding of the UI diverges from reality, tests may need regeneration.
 Intent-based systems minimize this because the input description remains valid across UI changes; only the resolution needs updating.

 AI-generated tests that output to standard frameworks like Playwright integrate with CI/CD pipelines the same way manually written tests do.
 There is no special infrastructure required.
 For a comparison of AI testing tools and their integration capabilities, see our best AI testing tools in 2026 guide.
+For a focused breakdown of tools that auto-generate test cases from natural language or user stories, see AI testing tools that automatically generate test cases.

 Specific, behavior-focused descriptions produce the best results.
 "Test login" is too vague.
-"Verify that a user with valid credentials can log in and is redirected to the dashboard showing their project list" gives the AI enough context to generate a meaningful test with clear assertions.
+"Verify that a user with valid credentials can log in and is redirected to the dashboard showing their project list" gives the AI enough context to generate a meaningful test with clear assertions. ---